 ]

 It looks complex, right?
 Sure it is.
-I cannot tell you how many test cases I have written to cover those weird edge cases and I must say I might have missed a few.
+I cannot tell you how many test cases I have written to cover those weird edge cases, and I must say I might have missed a few.

-How your language would follow BODMAS rule.
+How your language would follow the BODMAS rule

-We understand from childhood that the value of 2 * 2 - 2 is 2 and not 0.
-Because we look at it like (2 * 2) - 2 which means we need to multiply first then subtract and not the other way around, thanks to BODMAS.
-I hope you all know what BODMAS is but for those who don’t - It defines the order of operation.
+, which means we need to multiply first, then subtract, and not the other way around—thanks to BODMAS.
+I hope you all know what BODMAS is, but for those who don’t: It defines the order of operations.

-But it’s very difficult for computer code to understand but Vaughan Pratt described how someone can do it.
+But it’s very difficult for computer code to understand, but Vaughan Pratt described how someone can do it.
 His algorithm is called Pratt Parsing or Top Down Operator Precedence.

 Explaining that algorithm could be another blog, but Bob Nystrom did a great job in Pratt Parsers: Expression Parsing Made Easy explaining how it’s done.
 I would urge you to implement it yourself.